 Barnow and Greenberg (2015) review findings from evaluations including both the National Directory of New Hires (NDNH) and surveys as data sources.
 Although average survey-reported earnings tend to be higher than average total Unemployment Insurance (UI) earnings, impact estimates still may be nearly unbiased (Kornfeld and Bloom 1999).
-In the evaluation of Carreras en Salud, average quarterly earnings agree rather well between the two measurement systems, but correlational analysis shows that there must be considerable measurement noise in one or both.
-The correlation in person-level quarterly earnings between the two systems at Q12 is just 0.61 for the treatment sample and 0.66 for the control sample.
-Earnings from self-employment appear to explain part of the lower correlation on the treatment sample.
-The difference between self-reported and NDNH-reported earnings has a correlation of 0.03 with self-reported, self-employment earnings for the control sample, compared to 0.13 for the treatment sample.
+In the evaluation of Workforce Training Academy Connect (WTA Connect), average quarterly earnings agree rather well between the two measurement systems, but correlational analysis shows that there must be considerable measurement noise in one or both.
+The correlation in person-level quarterly earnings between the two systems at Q12 is just 0.63 for the treatment sample and 0.65 for the control sample.

 This section compares estimates of employment and earnings impacts based on NDNH data and survey self-reports.
-It also presents estimates of the impact of Carreras en Salud on self-employment earnings.
+It also presents estimates of the impact of WTA Connect on self-employment earnings.

-The top panel in Exhibit E-1 shows the degree of agreement of impact estimates for Carreras en Salud derived from the two sources.
-The estimated impact based on UI records of -\$266 for average earnings in Q12 is larger in magnitude than the estimated impact of -\$21 for Q12 based on three-year follow-up survey data.
-However, the difference between the two estimates is not statistically significant.
-We explored whether earnings from self-employment could explain the difference between -\$266 and -\$21 if we were to treat the difference as real; however, earnings from self-employment are too small to explain the difference.
+The top panel in Exhibit E-1 below shows the degree of agreement of impact estimates for WTA Connect derived from the two sources.
+The estimated impact based on UI records of +\$180 for average earnings in Q12 is quite close to the estimated impact of +\$167 for Q12 based on three-year follow-up survey data.
+We explored whether earnings from self-employment could explain the difference between +\$180 and +\$167 if we were to treat the difference as real.
+Though the difference between these two impacts is small (just \$13), earnings from self-employment are too small to explain it.
 It could be that the difference is just due to random memory errors by respondents.